 Badminton Rules List

-Whether you're interested in playing badminton competitively or just for fun, it's important to know the basic rules of how to play.
-In this lesson, you'll learn about scoring, serving, breaks, lets, and more.
-While all of these rules may not apply to every game you play in, they are helpful to know.
+Whether you’re interested in playing badminton competitively or just for fun, it's important to know the basic rules of how to play.
+Here you’ll learn about scoring, serving, breaks, lets, and more!
+These are some of the most important badminton rules for beginners to know.

 You can also check out our list of the Top 10 Badminton Rules to learn even more about the sport!

-- The shuttle does not land in appropriate service court
+- The shuttle does not land in the appropriate service court

 - A serve or shot lands out of bounds off the court (lines of the court count as in bounds)